LearnOnDemandSystems/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 3. Select the virtual machine to be used. (refer to the description column of the Replacement Token menu for VM details).
 4. Click **Insert**.

-##### VMs are displayed on the Resources tab, based on the lab profile configuration.
+##### VMs are displayed on the Resources tab.

+- VMs that are configured to the lab profile will automatically be added to the Resources tab.

 ![](images/vm-select-from-resources-tab.png)

 ### Removable Media

 The **Floppy Drive Replacement Token** provides a link for the lab user to insert a virtual floppy disk into (or eject from) the VM.
-The advantage of using the control is the user can insert the virtual floppy disk from within the task itself.
+The advantage of using the Replacement token, is the user can insert the virtual floppy disk from within the task itself.

 The **DVD Drive Replacement Token** provides a link for the lab user to insert a virtual DVD (ISO file) into (or eject from) the VM.
-The advantage of the using the control is the lab user can insert the virtual DVD from within the task itself.
+The advantage of the using the Replacement token, is the lab user can insert the virtual DVD from within the task itself.

 To add removable media to the lab instructions using a Replacement Token:

 1. Place the cursor where the link to the removable media will go in the lab instructions.
 2. Click **@Lab** at the top of the text editor.
-3. Select the removable media to be used. (refer to the description column of the Replacement Token menu for media type details).
+3. Select the removable media to be used. (refer to the description column of the Replacement Token menu for media type and details).
 4. Click **Insert**.

 ## Markdown Syntax